Behind the portrait/headshot: an in-depth look at my process

 You will come to realise that I pay attention to detail.
 A LOT.
 I’m fussy about making sure that clients look their best, and obsessed with making sure they get images that *I* would be happy with as a client.

 I call many places home, and may be in your city right now.
-I’m based in Nairobi, but travel often.
-I also offer a few experiences internationally, so just contact me if you’d like to work together.
+I’m based in London, but travel often.
+I offer all my experiences internationally, so just contact me if you’d like to work together.
 You can find more details on what I offer here.

 How do I know you can shoot me?
 You’re photogenic.
 Also, I only see inidividual images – do you also shoot people together?